 If your home is situated in a high-risk wildfire area in California and you’ve been dropped by your standard provider, you might be able to find coverage through a more expensive premier carrier.
-The following outlines some of the more popular premier carriers and their premium cost, benefits and eligibility requirements for California residents:
+The following outlines a couple of the more popular home insurance carriers and their average annual premiums, gathered from Quadrant Information Services, as well as their benefits and eligibility requirements for California residents:

 Additional living expenses

 Extended replacement cost coverage

 Personal property coverage

 Replace, rebuild, or cash settlement

 Only for homes insured for $1 million and up